Pluto (song): Background and development

 The song is a collaborative effort between Björk and LFO's Mark Bell, who was credited for the majority of the album's co-production.
 Björk desired to have Mark Bell contribute to her albums Debut and Post, only finding him available for Homogenic.
-Björk wrote the song in a Nord Lead synthesizer.
+Björk wrote the song on a Nord Lead synthesizer.
 The final version was a result of Björk and Bell's improvised jam sessions in Málaga, Spain, where the album was recorded.
 Björk recalls:

 "That was me and Mark having a laugh in Spain.
 It was a [hot] day like this.
 We got a little amp outside and a keyboard and I just did all these really punk things, just really thinking heavy metal.
 Most of the tracks I wrote before Mark started on them, so they're more like song-songs, and then Mark would work on beats and arrangements with me afterwards."

 The song's title comes from the astrological concepts of Pluto, the sign ruler of Scorpio.
 Pluto is sometimes called "the Great Renewer": it is the planet of rebirth and transformation that comes from experiences of destruction.
 A Scorpio herself, Björk has said: "having a lot in the planet Pluto, which I do, means you want to cut the crap, throw all the rubbish away.
 No extra baggage.
 It's death and birth."